 “Consistently buy an S&P 500 low-cost index fund, I think it’s the thing that makes the most sense practically all of the time.” – Warren Buffett in a CNBC interview

-Mr Buffett believes in this so much that has a entered in athat a low-cost S&P 500 Index fund will beat out professionally managed funds over a ten-year period.
+Mr. Buffett believes in this so much that he entered into athat a low-cost S&P 500 Index fund will beat out professionally managed funds over a ten-year period.

 S&P 500 Index Performance

 Since inception, the S&P 500 Index has returned right around 10% per year on average.